Samuele Longo

-Samuele Longo (born 12 January 1992) is an Italian professional footballer who plays as a striker.
+Samuele Longo (born 12 January 1992) is an Italian professional footballer who plays as a striker for Spanish Segunda Federación club Xerez Deportivo.

 Club career

 Early career

 Born in Valdobbiadene, Province of Treviso, Veneto, Longo started his career at Treviso FBC 1993.
-He was the member of Esordienti under-13 team in 2004–05 season.
+He was a member of the Esordienti under-13 team in the 2004–05 season.
 In January 2009 Inter Milan bought Longo and Mame Baba Thiam outright.

-Longo spent the rest of 2008–09 season in Treviso's Allievi Nazionali under-17 team in a temporary deal before formally became an Inter player on 1 July 2009.
+Longo spent the rest of the 2008–09 season in Treviso's Allievi Nazionali under-17 team in a temporary deal before formally becoming an Inter player on 1 July 2009.